Alpays/ShotgunDM/README.md

 # Shotgun-DM

-Shotgun-DM is a Vice City Multiplayer gamemode that adds shotgun/stubby deathmatch WITHOUT M4.
+Shotgun-DM is a Vice City Multiplayer gamemode written in squirrel that adds shotgun/stubby team deatmatch WITHOUT M4.\
-Gameplay is similiar to littlewhitey's gamemode\
-but only with shotguns and downtown gameplay
+Gameplay is similiar to littlewhitey's gamemode but only with shotguns and downtown gameplay

 # Features

-Team Deatmatch based gameplay with only shotguns and all characters spawns around downtown!\
+Team Deathmatch based gameplay with only shotguns and all characters spawns around downtown!\
-Lots of Deatmatch Commands & Systems\
+Lots of deathmatch Commands & Systems such as spree healing system weapon sets etc.\
 Account & Admin System\
-Enchanced Downtown map with car spawns ability to go inside buildings and custom objects
+Enchanced Downtown map with car spawns ability to go inside buildings

-# List of the features will be added soon

-Ping Limit

 # Installation
-Extract ShotgunDM.rar and paste content into the
-Vice city multiplayer server set your squirrel gamemode as scripts/Main.nut and done
+Copy scripts folder into your server directory.
 Note:This script made for 04rel006 and may not work in other versions!

 # Credit